JAlcocerT/JAlcocerT/content/blog/ai_live_search.md

 But how about other ways to interact with *real/live* data for LLM context?

 {{< callout type="warning" >}}
 Mind the contamination that live data might provide to the LLMs.
-Plus the possibility to mis [Dynamic content](https://www.firecrawl.dev/blog/mastering-firecrawl-scrape-endpoint) - like [gh discussions](https://github.com/orgs/modelcontextprotocol/discussions/364#discussioncomment-13264660)
 {{< /callout >}}

+Plus the possibility to miss-out on [Web Dynamic content](https://www.firecrawl.dev/blog/mastering-firecrawl-scrape-endpoint) - like [gh discussions](https://github.com/orgs/modelcontextprotocol/discussions/364#discussioncomment-13264660)

 ## Live Search with LLMs

 Recently, xAI added [live search](https://docs.x.ai/docs/guides/live-search) capabilities to their models.

-> Goodbye knowledge cuttof they say!
+> Goodbye knowledge cuttof! *or so they say*

 But actually, there has been couple of tools that allow us to interact with Web information.

 {{< cards >}}
-  {{< card link="https://jalcocert.github.io/JAlcocerT/vide-coding/#windsurf" title="WindSurf IDE" image="/blog_img/GenAI/langchain-AI.jpeg" subtitle="Other LangChain use cases" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/vide-coding/#windsurf" title="WindSurf IDE" image="/blog_img/GenAI/langchain-AI.jpeg" subtitle="Agents inside your IDE" >}}
-  {{< card link="https://github.com/JAlcocerT/Slider-Crank" title="Scrapping" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for DB Chat with Langchain" >}}
 {{< /cards >}}